-John Fuller: In the Bible, in the, uh, New Testament book of James, it says, “The prayer of a righteous person has great power as it is working.”
-And that includes the prayers of many faithful parents who are asking God for help on behalf of their children.
-That’s our topic today on Focus on the Family, and your host is Focus president and author Jim Daly, and I’m John Fuller.
+John Fuller: In the Bible, there is the book of James, and he wrote, the prayer of a righteous person has great power as it’s working, and that includes the prayers of many faithful parents who are asking God to intercede to help their children.
+That’s our topic today on Focus on the Family as we continue with our Best of 2021 series of broadcasts.
+Thanks for joining us.
+I’m John Fuller and your host is Focus President and author Jim Daly.

 Jim: Jodie, welcome to Focus on the Family.
 Welcome back, really.